Gkcoli/Gkcoli/README.md

 ```
 🏫 BS Computer Science with specialization in Machine Learning student
-🔎 Main interests in A.I and Data Analysis
+🔎 Main interests in A.I and Visual Representation
 🧑‍💻 Working to have a Wealthy Lifestyle
 🌱 Learning about Machine Learning
-🌟 Main languages: Python, and Java for Now
+🌟 Main languages: Python, Java, Sql and HTML (haha mahirap)
-🖥️ Interested in learning Advance Database and Full Backend Software
+🖥️ Interested in learning Zero Shot Model, Voice Recognition and Machine learning
 ```

 <p align="center">